FRINXio/FRINX-machine/README.md

 These certificates can be replaced by custom certificates (use the same name) before execution of installation script or re-execution with the `--update-secrets` flag. </br></br>
 ## Single-node deployment
-Install and run UniFlow and UniConfig on the same machine.
+Install and run Workflow-Manager and UniConfig on the same machine.
 To deploy all components except unistore on a single node, run `startup.sh`:
 ```sh
 $ ./startup.sh